 Throughout its history, the department has continued to reflect the concepts of its roots.
 The department's programs reflect a continuing commitment to scientific exploration of speech and hearing processes and their disorders is the critical pathway to future progress in diagnoses and treatment of speech, language, and hearing problems.

 Iowa's central role in the development of the field of communication sciences and disorders is more fully described in the book written on the early history of the department, "Speech Pathology and Audiology: Iowa Origins of a Discipline," by Dorothy Moeller.
+A video history of the program was given by Dr. Eric Hunter as part of the 42nd Annual Presidential Lecture: Understanding Our Multiple Voices in 21st-Century Communication.
+The full speech is here: Presidential Lecture - Office of the President - The University of Iowa.
+NotebookLM made the following podcast on the beginnings of speech pathology and audiology from Dorothy Moeller's book, which can be found below.

 History Timeline